Sunf1ower113/picsine-rust/README.md

 ## About Alem School

-Alem School is an educational institution that follows the 01 EDU system, co-founded by Nicolas Sadirac, one of the founders of School 42. <br />
+Alem School is an educational institution that follows the 01 EDU system, co-founded by Nicolas Sadirac, one of the founders of School 42.
-The school emphasizes project-based learning, peer-to-peer collaboration, and mastery of skills rather than traditional classroom teaching methods. <br />
+The school emphasizes project-based learning, peer-to-peer collaboration, and mastery of skills rather than traditional classroom teaching methods.
 Alem School's curriculum focuses on practical programming skills, problem-solving abilities, and fostering a culture of independent learning.

 ## What is a Pool?

-In the context of Alem School, a "pool" (or "piscine" in French) is an intensive learning period where students immerse themselves in practical programming tasks. <br />
+In the context of Alem School, a "pool" (or "piscine" in French) is an intensive learning period where students immerse themselves in practical programming tasks.
-During the pool, students tackle a series of challenges designed to test their understanding of Rust programming concepts and techniques. <br />
+During the pool, students tackle a series of challenges designed to test their understanding of Rust programming concepts and techniques.
-Pools typically last 4 weeks, and students are expected to work on tasks for extended hours, sometimes even overnight. <br /> Pools are a key component of Alem School's educational approach, providing students with hands-on experience, encouraging teamwork, and fostering rapid skill development.
+Pools typically last 4 weeks, and students are expected to work on tasks for extended hours, sometimes even overnight.
+Pools are a key component of Alem School's educational approach, providing students with hands-on experience, encouraging teamwork, and fostering rapid skill development.

 ## Folder Structure